 Honoria Starbuck, Ph.D.

-Visual communication and creative thinking are my strengths.
-My inspiration flows from the history of art beginning with prehistoric cave paintings.
+My inspiration flows from the history of art beginning with prehistoric cave art.
 Using art history as a starting point, I explore color, shape, narrative, and the infinite ways in which art materials can interact.

-Internationally, I contribute paintings and collages to a variety of Mail Art exhibitions.
-Mail art has been a dynamic movement for 60 years, and I have been in the global Mail Art Network since 1989.
-As a mail artist, my work has been shown in art festivals, Mail Art congresses, museums, galleries, restaurants, and private settings around the world including in the Venice Biennale.
+I have been and active artist in the global Mail Art Network since 1989.
+As a mail artist my work has been shown in art festivals, Mail Art congresses, museums, galleries, and private settings around the world including in the Venice Biennale.

-My subjects range from observed nature, abstract forms, fashion, and art history.
-My process creatively engages chance and unexpected connections based on art historical contexts, contemporary experiences, and the manipulation of a variety of materials.
-This combination formalizes the coincidental and emphasizes the conscious process of composition.
-My works are 5 x 7 inch postcard-sized gestural painting, often including finger-painting, in watercolor, pen & ink, pastel, collage, graphite, and acrylics.
-I also use digital drawing tools such as Paper53 and am an active member of the Paper53 MIX community of artists and designers.
+My process engages chance and unexpected connections based on art historical contexts, contemporary experiences, and the manipulation of a variety of materials.
+My works are gestural and calligraphic painting in watercolor, India ink, pastel, collage, graphite, rubber stamps, text and acrylics.
+My media includes digital drawing tools such as Paper53 on the iPad.

-In summary, I explore and share creative visions with my students, within the Mail Art network, on the web through this website, Facebook, Flickr, Paper53 Mix, and Twitter and my 15-year blog at honoriartist.livejournal.com.
+In summary, I explore and share creative visions with my students, within the Mail Art network, on the web through this website, Facebook, Flickr, and Twitter and my 18-year blog at honoriartist.livejournal.com.

-South by Southwest Interactive Programming Committee 2013 – 2016
+SXSW South by Southwest Interactive Programming Committee 2013 – Present

 The University of Texas at Austin